Edge-Center/terraform-provider-edgecenter/edgecenter/integrationtest/README.md

 `services/cdn/options_test.go`: it fills **every** option and **every** field of every option via reflection, pushes the struct through `d.Set` -> `d.Get`, converts it back, and compares.
 Any mapper that drops or mangles a field fails there, by option name.

+`edgecenter_cdn_rule` sends `active` and `weight` only when the config sets them, and tells that from `d.GetRawConfig()`. `support.ApplyConfig` builds the prior state through `ResourceData.State()`, which carries no `RawConfig`, so the rule cases run through `support.DispatchCaseWithRawConfig`: it builds the config value from the resource schema, stamps it onto the prior state the way the SDK does, and hands read and delete to `support.DispatchCase`.
+An absent block comes out null there, not as the empty list Terraform sends, so the helper suits checks on attributes rather than on blocks.

 Data sources are covered too: they are plain `*schema.Resource` values fetched from `provider.Provider().DataSourcesMap` and driven with `support.OpRead`.
 Because